UPDATE: Deadline for nominations has been extended until 22 February 2021

 “I particularly encourage trailblazers from under-represented groups in STEM, such as women and Indigenous Australians, to nominate for our prestigious awards.”

-See the inspirational recipients from this year’s 2020 ATSE Awards.
+See the inspirational recipients from the 2020 ATSE Awards.

 BACKGROUND ON ATSE AWARDS